patrickbucher/docs/postgresql/barman-howto.md

     $ sudo find /var/lib/postgres/data -mindepth 1 -delete

-For the recovery, you need the barman server name and timestamp of the backup to be used:
+For the recovery, you need the barman server name (first column) and timestamp of the backup (second column name) to be used:

     $ sudo -iu postgres barman list-backups pg | cut -d' ' -f 1,2
     pg 20230125T111904